lingui/eslint-plugin/docs/rules/no-unlocalized-strings.md

 ### `ignoreVariable`

 Specifies variable name whose values should be ignored.
-By default, UPPERCASED variables are ignored.

 Example for `{ "ignoreVariable": ["myVariable"] }`: